| 26 Sept. 2003 Commissioner Joan M. DuBoisPlanning Commission

 development provide onstreet parking opportunities equivalent to

-• In fulfillment of the County’s Heritage Resource
+those on older streets nearby. • In fulfillment of the County’s Heritage Resource

 Objectives and associated portions of the Residential Development